-Moderate based on length and gently rolling hills
+- Natural surface, moderate based on the length and gently rolling hills

-Approximately 4.6 miles, where it connects with Douglas County’s Swallowtail Trail.
+- Approximately 4.6 miles, where it connects with Douglas County’s Swallowtail Trail and onto Ringtail Trail.
 Connections can lead to the Pike National Forest’s Indian Creek Trailhead, the Colorado Trail, and Roxborough State Park trails